mkpoli/ainconv-py/README.md

 ## Overview

+> [!IMPORTANT]
+> By default, conversions between Katakana to and from any script are inherently lossy.
+See [Important Note](#important-note) for more details.

 This package provides a comprehensive set of functions for converting text between different writing systems of the [Ainu language](https://en.wikipedia.org/wiki/Ainu_language).

 Currently, Latin (Romanization), Katakana and Cyrillic scripts are supported.
 We are also planning to convert between different romanization systems and Katakana variants.
 Currently only the more adopted version of Latin script and lossy Katakana script are supported.